lanternphp/docs/docs/documentation/features.md

 For info on the available methods of the `ConstraintsBuilder` see [Constraints](constraints.html).
 :::

-## Multiple Feature graphs
+## Multiple Feature stacks

-It's possible to work with multiple `Feature` graphs, thus giving you a way of splitting your `Actions` into groups.
+It's possible to work with multiple `Feature` stacks, thus giving you a way of splitting your `Actions` into groups.

 To do this, simply specify a `const STACK = 'my-stack';` onto your top-most Feature.